dib-lab/2020-paper-sourmash-gather/manuscript.md

 assign them _in aggregate_ to the _best_ genome match, and then repeat until no matches remain.

-The resulting metagenome cover can then be used as inputs for further analysis, including both taxonomic content analysis and read mapping.
+The resulting minimum metagenome cover can then be used as part of further analyses, including both taxonomic content analysis and read mapping.
 For taxonomic analyses, we find that this approach is competitive with other current approaches and has several additional conveniences (discussed in detail below).
 The comparison of hash-based estimation